 - The Narrator: He's always providing neo-noir style, first-person narrations.

 - Villain Protagonist: Due to possibly being responsible for killing his wife and Fritz.

 Detective Philbert's deceased partner.
 He died under suspicious circumstances, though he (seemingly) continues to haunt Philbert as a ghost.

-- Badass in a Nice Suit: He always wears a black suit, and is also a skilled gunfighter like his partner.
+- Badass Longcoat: He always wears a nice, black trench coat, and is also a skilled gunfighter like his partner.

 - Cowboy Cop: Like Philbert, he's a bit trigger-happy when dealing with suspects.

 - Dirty Cop: Just like Philbert, he's a corrupt cop.

 - Maybe Magic, Maybe Mundane: Is he a ghost?
 Is he just a paranoid delusion in Philbert's mind?
 Was he even a real person to begin with?

 - Mean Character, Nice Actor: In-Universe.
 He's a rather villainous character played by Mr. Peanutbutter, who's well known for his reputation as a likable, friendly guy in real life.
 Heck, the role of Fritz was originally supposed to go to the controversial actor Vance Waggoner, until his misbehavior and PR troubles led to Peanutbutter being cast instead.